-All Sports Camp at Louisiana Baseball and Softball Academy is broken into two categories: Holiday Camps and Summer Camp.
+All Sports Camp at Loyola University Complex is broken into two categories: Holiday Camps and Summer Camp.
 Holiday Camps occur throughout the year with a list of dates shown above.
-Summer Camp is a specific (8) week period beginning on June 1 and ending on July 24.
+Summer Camp is a specific (4) week period beginning on June 1 and ending on June 26.
 Click Summer Camp to learn about registration and sign up today!
 Historically, we max out by May 31.

-Boys and Girls ages 5 - 12 are invited to participate in this all sports camp experience.
+Boys and Girls ages 5 - 12 are invited to participate in all Jesters Soccer Camps.
 Camp is broken into three age groups:

 Registration available online or in-person on day of camp.
 All Sports Camp registrations are offered on a weekly and daily basis.

 Daily registration is $45/day for Holiday Camps, and weekly registration is offered at $200 during Holiday Camps.
 Daily registration is $50/day for Summer Camp, and weekly registration is $225 for Summer Camp.
 Three Day Camps have an "All Three Day" registration of $120.

 If you plan on registering in person, please allow 15 minutes prior to the start of the camp day (9:00 AM) as we do have to gather quite a bit of information to ensure the safety and well being of your child!